-When you are enrolled, our student centre is your first point of contact for advice regarding course planning, ongoing enrolment, pathways to future employment.
+When you are enrolled, Stop 1 is your first point of contact for advice regarding course planning, ongoing enrolment, pathways to future employment.
 Advisers can assist you with queries about academic progress and life on campus, as well as study abroad, exchange, volunteering and community engagement opportunities.